wunderlicht/howmany/README.md

 during iterations, the single scenario might not terminate (the case is very unlikely, still not impossible, so be aware).
 No measures were taken to catch this highly unlikely case.

+## Future Improvements
+Add a nice goper to this document (until there is no gopher this will not become v1.0.0).

+Restructure the code, maybe split it up in different files.
+Making different packages feels a little overkill right now.